 Analyzing Data in Social Science vs. Engineering: Key Differences to Keep In Mind

-This week, as I am wrapping up another semester in the applied social sciences, I have been revisiting some of the key challenges I faced over the last thirty months while transitioning from engineering to social science.
+This week, as I am wrapping up another semester in the applied social sciences, I have been revisiting some of the key challenges I faced while transitioning from engineering to social science.

-In this article, I discuss some key differences between typical engineering and social data, and how these differences require different approaches for modeling and interpreting the results.
+In this article, I discuss some key differences between typical engineering and social data and how these differences require different quantitative modeling and interpretation approaches.

-Let’s begin with Ohm’s law, a classic physics experiment that most of us conducted in high school.
+Let’s begin with Ohm’s law, a classic physics experiment many of us conducted in high school.
 Let’s revisit the law:

 Ohm’s law states that the current through a conductor between two points is directly proportional to the voltage across the two points.

 Introducing the constant of proportionality, the resistance, one arrives at the usual mathematical equation that describes this relationship: